 Dear planet and coffee lover, the Evergreen™ capsules have been designed to make sure you get ideal results from your first try.
 Nonetheless, depending on the coffee you use, it might not be the case.
 This page is here to help you reach the perfect coffee with your Evergreen™ capsule.

-Below we have put forward a few elements that will have an impact of the way coffee comes out of your machine: Tampering, Ground type, and the amount of coffee.
-If you cannot get a good coffee, try playing on one of these elements at a time the way we describe below and see how your coffee changes.
+Below we have put forward a few elements that will have an impact of the way coffee comes out of your machine: Tamping, Ground type, and the amount of coffee.
+If you cannot get a good coffee, try playing on one of these elements at a time the way we describe below and see how your coffee improves.

 Types of coffee ground